The 25 best remote work software tools for 2026

 • Upload and store any file type

-• Microsoft Office compatibility means you can upload Word, Excel, and Powerpoint documents without converting them
+• Microsoft Office compatibility means you can upload Word, Excel, and PowerPoint documents without converting them

 • Dropbox